netdata/netdata/docs/security-and-privacy-design/README.md

    rate-limiting and automated blacklisting.
 7. **Security-Focused Development Process** :
    To ensure a secure environment, Netdata employs a security-focused development process.
-This includes the use of static code analysers to identify potential security vulnerabilities in the codebase.
+This includes the use of static code analyzers to identify potential security vulnerabilities in the codebase.
 8. **High Security Standards** :
    Netdata Cloud maintains high security standards and can provide additional customization on a per contract basis.
 9. **Employee Security Practices** :